Staying independent is the best way to stay healthy whether you have care needs, a disability, or you need support into older age.

 Most people prefer to stay in their own home and with access to local services, home adaptations and extra help, this is often possible.

-Our directory of local services, My Life Warrington, provides a wide range of information about services that are set up to support you to live at home, such as:
+Our directory of local services, My Life Warrington, has a wide range of information and services to support you at home and in the community, such as:

 • Gardening and handyperson services